 The Kenyan government has with great concern realized shortfall in standard (urban) housing infrastructure and has come up with a policy that aims at providing over one hundred thousand new house units per annum.
 It has in addition recognized the input of individuals and private developers in providing planned house infrastructure to bridge the gap in the housing sector.
-The proposed project is focused on the construction of the proposed modern residential apartments (8 blocks of 5 storey 2&3 bedroom units with DSQ) with a sports facility in Syokimau area, Machakos County on plot L.R NO 12715/556.
+The proposed project is focused on the construction of the proposed modern residential apartments of fifteen (15) no. blocks of residential apartments consisting of a total of 360 units.
+The apartments comprise of typical three bedroom units & two bedroom units with each block having five (5) storeys in Syokimau area, Machakos County on plot L.R NO 12715/537.